jackbennett1502/allanlab/_pages/home.md

 ---
 title: "MMG@UNSW - Home"
 layout: homelay
-excerpt: "Mechanisms and Modelling Group."
+excerpt: "Mechanism and Modelling Group."
 sitemap: false
 permalink: /
 ---

-We are a small, dynamic group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+We are a small research group operating within the .
+Our research primarily focuses on the development and application of computational methods to model significant processes in synthesis and biochemical systems.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >